 Dynamic Investment Theory defines the rules for the creation of Dynamic Investments (DIs).
 These are investments that are designed to periodically sample market trends and to automatically adjust the investment(s) they hold in an effort to capture positive returns that exist in the market at all times.
 DIs use primarily Exchange Traded Funds (ETFs) to buy into assets / market segments that are trending up and to sell (or avoid) those that trending down.

-As a proof of concept the NAOI team used DIT rules to design a basic Dynamic Investment (DI) that simple rotates between a total stock market ETF and a total bond market ETF on a defined periodic basis.
-The ETF bought and held until the next review period depends on which is trending up the strongest at review time.
-We then backtested this simple DI for the volatile market period from 2007 to 2014.
+As a proof of concept the NAOI team used DIT rules to design a basic Dynamic Investment (DI) that simply rotates between a stock market ETF and a bond market ETF on a quarterly basis.
+We called in the Core DI.
+The ETF it bought and held for one review period depended on which is trending up the strongest at review time.
+We then backtested Core for the volatile market period from 2007 to 2016.

-The performance of this Simple DI during this period is absolutely astonishing when considering that it included a major stock market crash in 2008 - a period when the Simple Dynamic Investment earned +33%!.
+The performance of this Core DI during this period is absolutely astonishing when considering that it included a major stock market crash in 2008 - a period when the Core Dynamic Investment earned +57%.